yermilov/coursera.predmachlearn-032.project/report.md

 ## PCA needed 34 components to capture 95 percent of the variance
 ```

-So, we can use just 34 components to capture 95 percent of the variance.
+So, we can use just 34 components to capture 0.95 of the variance.

 ## Building predicting models